kose-bioinfo/biscotti/README.md

 # Associated publication and references

-This repository contains the computational framework developed for the following study:
+This repository contains the BLOSUM matrix software developed for the following study:

 **Mosscrop, L. G.†, Gerardi, V.†, Kose, S. H., Talts, T., Thomas, C., Paschos, K., Brown, J., Williams, T. C., Skinner, M., Zambon, M., Bravi, B. & Tregoning, J. S.\***
 *An integrated in silico and in vitro genotype-to-phenotype pipeline to predict and characterise RSV F site zero escape mutants.* (2025, under review)

 ---

 # Code development and contributions

-The core algorithmic implementation and full software development of **BISCOTTI** were carried out by **Sureyya H. Kose**, including design and implementation of the custom BLOSUM-matrix generation logic and computational pipeline.
+Developed by of the custom BLOSUM-matrix generation algorithm and software implementation of **BISCOTTI** were carried out by .

-Conceptual input, dataset provision, and methodological discussions were contributed by the co-authors as part of the collaborative research project.
+Thanks to **Barbara Bravi** for conceptual input and mathematical oversight and **Valeria Gerardi** for data preperation and analysis, and methodological discussions as part of this collaborative research project.

 ---